marctorsoc/marctorsoc.github.io/_posts/2017-11-06-python-tips-tricks.md

 **Notebooks**

-<p style="text-align: justify;">Jupyter notebooks are really powerful environments where you can develop applications not only in Python, but also other programming languages such as R .
-They are a complete world, and I'm not gonna explain the entire list of features they have.
+<p style="text-align: justify;">Jupyter notebooks are really powerful environments where you can develop applications not only in Python, but also other programming languages such as R. They are a complete world, and I'm not gonna explain the entire list of features they have.
 See an example <a href="https://nbviewer.jupyter.org/github/marctorrellas/christmas_routes/blob/master/christmas_routes.ipynb">here</a>.
-As you can see they can be useful to present work to other people, but also to have a more dynamic environment where you can run just some pieces of the code, so standing as an intermediate player between the terminal an running code in IDEs.</p>
+As you can see they might be useful to present work to other people, but also to have a more dynamic environment where you can run just some pieces of the code, so standing as an intermediate player between the terminal an running code in IDEs.</p>

 Installing the notebook feature is as easy as